nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### 7.5.
 Customisation Commands

-You can use the customisation features to customise the displayed information in the contact list.

 #### 7.5.1.
 Customising order of details: `customise order`

-You can customise the order of information shown in all contacts shown.
+You can customise the order of information shown for all contacts.

 Format: `customise order [t/] [p/] [e/] [a/]`

-* You will always see the name of contact at the top of each contact.
+* You will always see the contact's name at the top of each card.
 * You can change the order of the following information: Tags, Phone Number, Email, Address.
-* Information that you do not specify will be ordered last and follow the default order.
-(Tags > Phone Number > Email > Address)
+* Unspecified information will be ordered last according to the default order (Tags > Phone Number > Email > Address).

 Example:

-* `customise order a/ e/ p/` SoConnect will show address first, followed by email, phone number, then tags.
+* `customise order a/ e/ p/` SoConnect will show address first, followed by email, phone number and tags.
 * `customise order a/` SoConnect will show address first.
 The rest of the information will follow the default order.
-Therefore, address will be followed by tags, phone number and then email.
+Therefore, address will be followed by tags, phone number and email.

 <br>

 #### 7.5.2.
 Hiding contact details: `customise hide`

-You can hide certain information of all contacts displayed.
+You can hide certain information fields from all contacts.

 Format: `customise hide [t/] [p/] [e/] [a/]`

 * You can hide the following information: Tags, Phone Number, Email, Address.
 * After you use this command, the information specified is hidden.
-* If the information that you specified is already hidden, it will stay hidden.
+* If the information that you specify is already hidden, it will stay hidden.

 Example:
 * `customise hide e/` SoConnect no longer shows emails in the list of contacts.